Jeremy Leggett

-Jeremy Leggett is a British social entrepreneur and writer.
+Jeremy Leggett (born 16 March 1954) is a British social entrepreneur, writer, and winner of the 2025 Blue Planet Prize.
 He founded and was a board director of Solarcentury from 1997 to 2020, an international solar solutions company, and founded and was chair of SolarAid, a charity funded with 5% of Solarcentury's annual profits that helps solar-lighting entrepreneurs get started in Africa (2006–2020).
 SolarAid owns a retail brand SunnyMoney that was for a time Africa's top-seller of solar lighting, having sold well over a million solar lights, all profits recycled to the cause of eradicating the kerosene lantern from Africa.
+He founded and is CEO of Highlands Rewilding, a pioneering nature-recovery company, from 2020 to present.

-Leggett is winner of the first Hillary Laureate for International Leadership in Climate Change (2009), a Gothenburg Prize (2015), the first non-Dutch winner of a Royal Dutch Honorary Sustainability Award (2016), and has been described in the Observer as "Britain’s most respected green energy boss."
+Leggett is winner of the first Hillary Laureate for International Leadership in Climate Change (2009), a Gothenburg Prize (2015), the first non-Dutch winner of a Royal Dutch Honorary Sustainability Award (2016) and the Blue Planet Prize (2025).
+He was once described in the Observer as "Britain’s most respected green energy boss."
 He is the author of five books: "The Winning of The Carbon War", an account of what he sees as the "turnaround years" in the dawn of the global energy transition, 2013–2015, with an update edition spanning 2016–2017, "The Energy of Nations" (2013), "The Solar Century" (2009), "Half Gone" (2005) and "The Carbon War" (2000).
-He continues to write on his blog, and in occasional articles for national media.
-He lectured on short courses in business and society at the Universities of Cambridge (UK) and St Gallen (Switzerland).
-His vision is of a renaissance in civilisation aided or even triggered by renewable energy and its intrinsic social benefits.
+He writes occasional articles for national media and has lectured on business and society at the Universities of Cambridge and Oxford (UK) and St Gallen (Switzerland).
+His vision is of a renaissance in civilisation aided or even triggered by renewable energy and nature restoration, and its intrinsic social benefits.